kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 ## 2023
 - I passed my elliptic curves qual!
 (June 14th at 1:30pm).
 Thank you Silverman, and my bird studying mascott, Verschiebung McFlocland!
 - I will be attending the Banff Isogeny-based cryptography research workshop hosted by de Quehen, Petit and Martindale!
 Our assigned research topic (per group) for the workshop is TBD until August!
 Excited to be back in Banff!
+- I received a Fellowship to attend the Institute of Logic and Data Science's Coq and Lean School, which is co-located with the Working Formal Methods Symposium (FROM) 2023, in Bucharest!
 - I will be attending GREPSEC in Anaheim 2023 at USENIX!
 Say hi if you're there!
 Excited to be there in-person!
 - I have received a grant to attend SOUPS at USENIX, so I will be at USENIX 2023 in Anaheim from August 6th through the 8th!
 - I will be attending the Twelfth Summer School on Formal Techniques + FMiTF Bootcamp (with funding!), to be held in Atherton, where I will be learning about the Vampire Theorem Prover, TPTP, Alloy, PVS and attending a session hosted by Lamport on Paxos!
 I am super stoked!